Despite being a cautious and safe driver, there’s a chance you’ll be involved in an accident at some point or another, even if it’s not your fault.

 Florida Car Accident Reporting Requirements

-Drivers involved in a collision must report it to the police if it caused at least $500 in property damage or resulted in injury or death.
+Drivers involved in a collision must report it to the local police if it caused at least $500 in property damage or resulted in injury or death.
 If the accident did not occur in a municipality, drivers must instead report the incident to the Florida Highway Patrol or the nearest office of the county sheriff.

 If a crash does not meet these requirements, drivers can complete a “Driver Exchange of Information” or “Driver Report of Traffic Crash (Self Report)” form — both of which can be found on the FLHSMV website.